- Dear Abby

 The Grammys are setting a record this year by only having 876 categories - and only nine of them will be featured on their seven-hour telecast Sunday.

 Yes, this is exaggeration - but the Grammy awards ceremony has always been about grandiose production and sparkly celebrity more than music.

 Well, Grammy is what it is.
 There are four categories that seem to reach across the wide expanse of viewers and attract universal fan attention.
 Here they are, along with my observations and prognostications.
-RECORD OF THE YEAR

 The Black Keys - "Lonely Boy"

 Kelly Clarkson - "Stronger (What Doesn't Kill You)"

 fun. featuring Janell Monae - "We Are Young"

 Gotye featuring Kimbra - "Somebody That I Used to Know"

 Taylor Swift - "We Are Never Ever Getting Back Together"